damienmortini/web-experiments/bower_components/clmtrackr/README.md

 [Reference](http://auduno.github.io/clmtrackr/docs/reference.html) - [Overview](http://auduno.tumblr.com/post/61888277175/fitting-faces)

 The library provides some generic face models that were trained on [the MUCT database](http://www.milbo.org/muct/) and some additional self-annotated images.
-The aim is to also provide a model builder for building your own facial models.
+Check out [clmtools](https://github.com/auduno/clmtools) for building your own models.

-The library requires [ccv.js](https://github.com/liuliu/ccv) (for initial face detection) and [numeric.js](http://numericjs.com) (for matrix math).
+The library requires [jsfeat.js](https://github.com/inspirit/jsfeat) (for initial face detection) and [numeric.js](http://numericjs.com) (for matrix math).

 For tracking in video, it is recommended to use a browser with WebGL support, though the library should work on any modern browser.